ssj018/homelab/mds_work/mds_quater_review.md

 17. collectd switches syslog to office and added a logviewer
 18. added a xenserver for dev machine
 19. setup network for HK
+20. debug multicast issue of hkgquote1 with core